Web Design

 Cape Blanco Heritage Society

 The Cape Blanco Heritage Society's website was redesigned to have a more flexible architecture, a responsive design (for mobile devices), and to appeal visually to modern sensibilities without sacrificing the sense of history.
-An animation of Darren Evans' murals was the perfect touch.
+An animation of Darren Evans' murals provided the perfect touch.
 [Visit website]

 Soulpie.TV